1991–92 Houston Rockets season

 The 1991–92 Houston Rockets season was the 25th season for the Houston Rockets in the National Basketball Association, and their 21st season in Houston, Texas.
-The Rockets started the regular season by defeating the Los Angeles Lakers at The Summit in double-overtime 126–121, and got off to a fast start winning nine of their first twelves games.
-However, they would start to struggle losing five consecutive games afterwards, but managed to hold a 25–22 record at the All-Star break.
+The Rockets started the regular season by defeating the Los Angeles Lakers at home at The Summit in double-overtime, 126–121 on November 1, 1991.

-By February 21, 1992, the team hovered at .500 with a mediocre 26–26 record when head coach Don Chaney was fired, and replaced with assistant Rudy Tomjanovich.
-Under Tomjanovich, the Rockets would win eleven of their first 15 games.
-However, they struggled losing ten of their last 15 games of the season, as Hakeem Olajuwon missed 12 games due to a hamstring injury, which the Rockets' management accused him of faking because of a contract dispute, and suspended him.
-The Rockets lost their final three games to close the season, finishing in third place in the Midwest Division with a 42–40 record, missing the NBA playoffs by just one game behind the 8th-seeded Lakers, who were without All-Star guard Magic Johnson, who had retired due to his HIV infection.
+The Rockets got off to a fast start by winning nine of their first twelves games of the regular season, but then posted a five-game losing streak afterwards, and later on held a 25–22 record at the All-Star break.
+By February 17, 1992, the team hovered at .500 in winning percentage with a mediocre 26–26 record when head coach Don Chaney was fired, and replaced with assistant coach Rudy Tomjanovich.
+Under Tomjanovich, the Rockets won 11 of their first 15 games, but then struggled losing 10 of their final 15 games of the season, which included a six-game losing streak in March; Hakeem Olajuwon missed twelve games due to a hamstring injury, which the Rockets' management accused him of faking because of a contract dispute, and suspended him.
+The Rockets lost their final three games to close the season, finishing in third place in the Midwest Division with a 42–40 record, and missing the NBA playoffs by just one game behind the 8th-seeded Lakers, who were without All-Star guard Magic Johnson, who had retired due to his HIV infection.
+It was the first time that the Rockets failed to qualify for the playoffs since the 1983–84 season.